skrivame/Skriva/README.md

 Therefore, certain features like PGP encryption or channel discovery have been removed or not inherited.
 Additionally the default server (skriva.me) is not S2S compliant.

-OMEMO encryption is only available for the Skriva client as well!
-If you want to make this client able to communicate with other clients over OMEMO, check down below.

 For more informations be sure to check our [F.A.Q](https://blog.skriva.me/f-a-q/).

 ### Features